OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 The best place to start troubleshooting your Octopus Server is to inspect the [Octopus Server logs](/docs/support/log-files.md).
 Octopus writes details for common causes of performance problems.

 ### Long running requests

-If HTTP requests take a long time to be fulfilled you'll see a message similar to: `Request took 5123ms: GET {correlation-id}`: The timer is started when the request is first received, ending when the response is sent.
+When HTTP requests take a long time to be fulfilled you'll see a message similar to: `Request took 5123ms: GET {correlation-id}`: The timer is started when the request is first received, ending when the response is sent.

-When you see messages similar to this in your log:
+Actions to take when you see messages similar to this in your log:
 - Look for trends as to which requests are taking a really long time.
 - Look to see if the performance problem occurs, and goes away, on a regular basis.
 This can indicate another process hogging resources periodically.